Echobasics [start] [author] [print] [impressum]

 Standford B

-Left: descendant aorta short after intersection from the aortic arch.
+Left: descending aorta short after intersection from the aortic arch.
 Flat, wall-adherent plaques.

-Right: same case, further distal from in the descendant aorta, a large intramural hematoma can be seen.
+Right: same case, further distal from in the descending aorta, a large intramural hematoma can be seen.

 Left: more distal, a dissection membrane with entrance tear can be seen.
 False lumen at the bottom of the image.